Nazeer Akbarabadi: Death and legacy

 Nazeer Akbarabadi died in 1830 AD, at age 95.

 Though the era of modern nazm credits Altaf Hussain Hali and Muhammad Husain Azad, Nazeer could arguably be considered "Father of Urdu Nazm" because he preceded them.

 Qualities of his poetry

-His poetry has many qualities among them only some are discussed below.

 Natural poetry

-Nazeer was the one who laid the foundation of natural poetry which was later continued by Altaf Hussain Hali and Muhammad Husain Azad.
-The best thing in his poetry is that he never used the hard poetic language and he always tried to give the concepts of ethics and social values.
+Nazeer was the one who laid the foundation of natural poetry, which was later continued by Altaf Hussain Hali and Muhammad Husain Azad.

 In popular culture

-In 1954, Habib Tanvir, wrote and directed his first significant play Agra Bazar, based on the works and times of Nazir Akbarabadi.
+In 1954, the Indian Urdu playwright Habib Tanvir wrote and directed his first significant play, Agra Bazar, based on the works and times of Nazir Akbarabadi.
 It used local residents and folk artist from Okhla village in Delhi and students of Jamia Millia Islamia as actors, a play not staged in a confined space, rather a bazaar, a marketplace.